-Following the significantly increased Mineral Resource Estimate in the December 2, 2022 NI 43-101 report, management decided it appropriate to assess certain aspects of this brownfields project that would play an important role in determining the path forward.
-JDS Energy & Mining Inc., a globally recognized engineering firm, was engaged to commence initial studies on a number of aspects of a possible development of a large-scale gold mining operation at Omai.
-These studies are to provide an initial assessment on potential mining methods, mine sequencing (very important with two distinct deposits on the property), pit de-watering logistics, location and space considerations for infrastructure, logistics and alternatives for tailings, environmental aspects, and possible mill size and configuration.
-These studies will set the initial groundwork in order to consider proceeding with a preliminary economic analysis ("PEA") for the Omai gold project.
+Following the increased Mineral Resource Estimate in the December 2, 2022 NI 43-101 report, JDS Energy & Mining Inc., a globally recognized engineering firm, was engaged in Q1 to assess certain aspects of this brownfields project that would play an important role in determining a path forward.
+The internal study recently completed, provides management with an initial assessment of potential mining methods, mine sequencing, pit dewatering logistics, location and space considerations for infrastructure, logistics and alternatives for tailings, environmental aspects, and possible mill size and configuration.
+This work sets the initial groundwork for a preliminary economic analysis ("PEA") for the Omai gold project, and management will consider next steps once the current drill program at Wenot is completed.